FRCBS/iron_levels_of_blood_donors/src/index.md

 -   Iron supplementation
 -   All dietary intake

 We compute both coefficients and standardized coefficients (with all dependent and independent variables standardized) for robust regression and only coefficients for OLS regression.
-We present robust coefficients and their bootstrapped BCa 95% confidence intervals in Table 1 (ferritin) and Table 2 (sTfR), robust standardized coefficients, their bootstrapped distribution and BCa 95% confidence intervals in figure 2.A and non-standardized OLS regression coefficients in Supplementary Table 1 (Ferritin) and 2 (sTfR).
+We present robust coefficients and their bootstrapped BCa 95% confidence intervals in Table 1 (ferritin) and Table 2 (sTfR), robust standardized coefficients, their bootstrapped distribution and BCa 95% confidence intervals in Figure 2.A and non-standardized OLS regression coefficients in Supplementary Table 1 (Ferritin) and 2 (sTfR).

 Pre-processing
 --------------